Seriously unbeatable flavor! And so easy to make with no mixer and minimal cookie dough chilling.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 3 days.2 Allow to come to room temperature and continue with step 3.
 Baked cookies freeze well – up to three months.
 Unbaked cookie dough balls freeze well – up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.

 - Pumpkin Pie Spice: Instead of pumpkin pie spice, you may use 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, and 1/2 teaspoon allspice.

 - Cinnamon Chips: I use Hershey’s Cinnamon Chips.
 If you can’t find them: I always see them in the baking or seasonal aisles in Walmart and grocery stores in the fall-winter months.
 My grocery carries them year-round in the baking aisle.
-But no fret if you can’t find them– they’re sold on Amazon for relatively cheap for a pack of 6.

-- If you are chilling the pumpkin cookie dough for longer than 30 minutes, the cookie dough will likely have to sit on the counter at room temperature for at least 15 minutes before scooping/rolling because it will be quite cold and solid.
+- Dough Chilling: If you are chilling the pumpkin cookie dough for longer than 30 minutes, the cookie dough will likely have to sit on the counter at room temperature for at least 15 minutes before scooping/rolling because it will be quite cold and solid.
 The amount of time it needs to sit at room temperature depends on how long the dough has chilled.
 If I chill my cookie dough for around 24 hours, I let it sit at room temperature for about 25 minutes.